 When will FERC decide if it will approve the rules?

-A final FERC ruling is expected in January.
+A final FERC ruling is expected in early 2019.
 CUB will challenge any negative ruling in court, but don’t expect the fight to end there.
 This dispute could easily spill into the Illinois General Assembly, where consumer advocates would push for the state to institute its own capacity-related reforms.
 Stay tuned!

 What can I do?

-Sign our petition, and get ready for a long fight.
+, and get ready for a long fight.